Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 Complete the Student Application form

-Accepted students must sign the Student Contract, Code of Conduct, and Liability Waiver, and pay the annual participation fee
+Accepted students must sign the Student Contract, Code of Conduct, and Liability Waiver

-The Membership Committee looks for demonstrated interest / experience in the primary fields: mechanical engineering, electrical engineering, design, computer programming, math, sciences (physics, chemistry, materials science), business and marketing.
+PART considers demonstrated interest / experience in the primary fields: mechanical engineering, electrical engineering, design, computer programming, math, sciences (physics, chemistry, materials science), manufacturing/machining, business and marketing.
 Previous robotics and / or programming background is preferred, but not required

 Students must attend 80% of meetings in a 6 month period (general and program teams)